dhruvpatelgeek/eq-works-interview/ws-product-nodejs/README.md

 > individual client rate limiting

-I have configured my assignment in such a way that if you want to limit rates on a per client bases you can do so by simply changing the ````RATE_LIMIT_TIME_WINDOW```` for that client it is fairly trivial to implement here
+I have configured my assignment in such a way that if you want to limit rates on a per-client basis you can do so by simply changing the ````RATE_LIMIT_TIME_WINDOW```` for that client it is fairly trivial to implement here